TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-typescript.md

 thumbnail: /assets/images/frontend/ts-logo-128.png
 ---

-One of my main reasons for [choosing TypeScript as a language stack]({% link _posts/2023-05-15-language-stack.md %}) is that it's built on an asynchronous IO, event-driven programming model from the ground up.
+One of my reasons for [choosing TypeScript as a language stack]({% link _posts/2023-05-15-language-stack.md %}) is that it's built on an asynchronous IO, event-driven programming model, from the ground up.
 On the server side, idiomatic NodeJS code scales surprisingly well for a dynamic, low ceremony, fast development stack.

 I'm [about to build](/_posts/2025-05-05-infinisheet-event-log.md) my first, from scratch, public asynchronous API.
 I want to get it right.
 I need a better understanding of how asynchronous code works so that I can make the right choices.